Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Google’s mission is to organize the world’s information and make it universally accessible and useful.

-This in-depth guide will walk you through the steps that you need to take in order to optimize and improve your Google rankings, so that you can generate more organic traffic to your website without getting penalized.
+This in-depth guide will walk you through the steps that you need to take in order to optimize and improve your Google search engine rankings, so that you can generate more organic traffic to your website without getting penalized.

 Here’s a breakdown of the topics I’ll cover:

-- Assess your current search ranking
+- Assess your current search engine ranking

 - Track the right metrics